Forbidding the subdivided claw as a subgraph or a minor: No long cycle

-The above accounts for all edges of $P$ and non-pendant edges not in $P$, and shows moreover that any pendant edges not in $P$ must be adjacent to primary vertices.
+The above analysis accounts for all edges of $P$ and non-pendant edges not in $P$.
+It shows moreover that any pendant edges not in $P$ must be adjacent to primary vertices; such primary vertices must belong to two beads or we could find a path longer than $P$.
 Therefore, we have a spiked strand. \end{proof}

-\section{Long Cycle}
+\section{Long cycle}